martexcoin/martexcoin_4x/README.md

 Development Process
 -------------------

-The `master` branch is meant to be stable.
-Development is normally done in separate branches.
+The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
 [Tags](https://github.com/martexcoin/martexcoin/tags) are created to indicate new official, stable release versions of MarteX Core.